 Marmot Basin is situated within Canada’s largest Rocky Mountain National Park, Jasper National Park—an area so majestic, it is considered a World Heritage Site by the United Nations.
 We recognize our weighty responsibility to the environment.
-That is why we continue to work closely with Parks Canada, the Canadian Environmental Assessment Agency as well as consultancy firms such as Golder Associates, AMPEE and the Jasper Leaseholders Group to achieve development that not only preserves, but improves our environment.
+That is why we continue to work closely with Parks Canada, the Canadian government as well as consultancy firms such as Golder Associates, AMPEE and the Jasper Leaseholders Group to achieve development that not only preserves, but improves our environment.

 Most recently, Marmot Basin is the first of the four ski areas located in the Canadian Rocky Mountain National Park system to negotiate its Vision Statement and Site Guidelines with Parks Canada, which will help direct our long-range land use plans.
 Our mutual agreement has resulted in a “substantial environmental gain” (about 18% of Marmot Basin’s leasehold) to provide greater habitat to a number of wildlife and vegetation species including the woodland caribou.
 Moreover, the four Rocky Mountain National Park ski areas have completed a Best Practices Manual for the environment to which Marmot Basin adheres.

 Our environmental strategy is multi-pronged but can be broken down into four main categories:

 - Wildlife and Vegetation Conservation